Wall Street Analyst Upgrade bluebird bio Inc. [BLUE]. What else is Wall St. saying

 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for BLUE.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for bluebird bio Inc. go to 56.40%.

-97 institutional holders increased their position in bluebird bio Inc. [NASDAQ:BLUE] by around 27,168,037 shares.
-Additionally, 62 investors decreased positions by around 16,488,682 shares, while 31 investors held positions by with 22,134,797 shares.
-The mentioned changes placed institutional holdings at 65,791,516 shares, according to the latest SEC report filing.
-BLUE stock had 36 new institutional investments in for a total of 5,486,526 shares, while 27 institutional investors sold positions of 4,412,077 shares during the same period.
+Positions in bluebird bio Inc. stocks held by institutional investors increased at the end of February and at the time of the February reporting period, where 99 institutional holders increased their position in bluebird bio Inc. [NASDAQ:BLUE] by around 27,178,443 shares.
+Additionally, 60 investors decreased positions by around 16,486,327 shares, while 31 investors held positions by with 22,137,152 shares.
+The mentioned changes placed institutional holdings at 65,801,922 shares, according to the latest SEC report filing.
+BLUE stock had 37 new institutional investments in for a total of 5,486,650 shares, while 26 institutional investors sold positions of 4,412,076 shares during the same period.